TejaswiGade13/MullBar---Money-Mulling-Detection-/README.md

 Built with a focus on **explainability, clarity, and real-world patterns**, this project demonstrates how graph theory can power intelligent financial monitoring systems.

+## ⚠️ Important Notice

+> 🚨 **The web app may take up to 50 seconds or more to load**, especially on the first visit due to cold start on the hosting platform.
+>
+> If you encounter a **502 Bad Gateway error**, don’t worry — simply refresh the page and it should load normally.
+>
+> Thank you for your patience 🙏
 ---

 <p align="center">